Productive Disagreement with Buster Benson

 | Hands | Action, usefulness, strategy, prediction, next step | "What should we try, and how will we learn from what happens?" | Small experiments, reversible bets, timelines, feedback loops |

-Buster’s hands realm is especially useful when a conversation has become a values stalemate.
+The hands realm deserves special attention when a conversation becomes a values stalemate.
 You do not need perfect agreement before movement.
-You can ask: “Given what we each care about and what we currently know, what small action would generate better information?”4
+Ask: "Given what we each care about and what we currently know, what small action would generate better information?"
+That question turns disagreement into a learning loop.

 Ask questions that build a map instead of sinking a battleship